vonnieda/dimple/README.md

 # How Does It Work?

-Dimple plays your local music files, and can stream from online and self-hosted music services using plugins.
+Dimple plays your local music files and can stream from online and self-hosted music services using plugins.

-It keeps your music, images, metadata, and listening history in a local SQLite database called a Library.
+It keeps your music, images, metadata, and listening history in a Library, which is a SQLite database.
 Dimple can sync your Library between all your devices with end-to-end encryption.

 As you use Dimple it searches public music databases and sites for new information like events, lyrics, artwork, new releases, etc. and adds